PiotrKaszuba/WaterAsAResourceExtended/refactoring_plan.md

     test a bit more

+-> searchData.total_area is incorrect after tile operations. either fix it or update to on ToCalculate to reflect actual area??

 -> Optimize the depletion appearance as it is very slow.
 Options include (can be mixed with re-trials to grab WBs tiles to change):
     guessing tiles around focus point
     sampling limited tiles and sorting - sorting too expensive in full way? so maybe just taking some of the the tiles below moving average? some will be worse (or maybe initial ones can be dropped regardless until moving average stabilizes)